Dear Book Club members,

 My other hope about the breaking scenes is first that readers can get beyond any strong initial reaction and consider the context: of course you would never break your grandmother’s china; but what if the china was stolen from people that your grandmother had murdered?

-In the theatre, one way in which actors imaginatively connect with the inner lives of characters with whom they share little or no common ground is to ask the question, “What if…?”
+In the theater, one way in which actors imaginatively connect with the inner lives of characters with whom they share little or no common ground is to ask the question, “What if…?”
 It’s a powerful question, a great way to open imaginative doors which might otherwise remain stuck.

 Yes, there are certainly more rational ways in which Margaret could have disposed of her collection.
 She could have sold it, she could have donated it to a museum.
 But would that have incited the same kinds of questions?
 Would rational behaviors result in exclamatory discussions?
 I think not.
 My husband said something wonderfully insightful awhile back on this subject: whenever people gather around a table which is beautifully set with matching china, it is the flawed or chipped piece which attracts our notice; after all, it’s the piece with a story to tell.
 The rest of the pieces, for all their perfection, are anonymous, undifferentiated.
 They have nothing to say.
 They’re boring.